loh-tar/filu/readme.txt

   DatabaseName=filu
   FiluSchema=filu
   UserName=filu
-  Password=filu           // yes, of course pw in clear text is not as save CommitBlockSize=500
-  DaysToFetchIfNoData=365 // fetch one year from the inet SqlDebugLevel=1         // 0:no extra debug info
+  Password=filu           // Yes, of course pw in clear text is not as save CommitBlockSize=500     // Sadly not supported by the Qt4 Postgres driver DaysToFetchIfNoData=365 // Fetch one year from the inet SqlDebugLevel=1         // 0:no extra debug info
                           // 1:extra after an error
                           // 2:print each processed sql